 At the core of Redbrick, are its writers.
-If you think you'd be able to write a killer review, live blog, a developing event, or articulate your ideas into a debate on the latest hot topic, Redbrick has the section for you.
-With 13 sections, there's something for everyone at Redbrick.
-If you'd like to know more, head down to any section meeting, the times can be found at www.redbrick.me/contact or email us on email@example.com.
+If you think you’d be able to write a killer review, live blog, a developing event, or articulate your ideas into a debate on the latest hot topic, Redbrick has the section for you.
+With twelve sections, there’s something for everyone at Redbrick.
+If you’d like to know more, head down to any section meeting, the times can be found at www.redbrick.me/contact or email us at firstname.lastname@example.org.

 Do mistakes jump out of the page at you?
 Maybe you’re interested in editing and just can’t choose any section in particular, or perhaps you want to be involved with the editing side as well as writing for sections.